ArduPilot/ardupilot_wiki/plane/source/docs/acro-mode.rst

 These default to 180 degrees/second, and control how responsive your plane will be about each axis.

-When flying in ACRO the aircraft will try to hold it's existing attitude if you have no stick input.
+When flying in ACRO the aircraft will try to hold its existing attitude if you have no stick input.
 So if you roll the plane to a 30 degree bank angle with 10 degrees pitch and then let go of the sticks, the plane should hold that attitude.
 This applies upside down as well, so if you